-Once in awhile, a generous collector takes their museum-quality classic out for a trip to the post office, and we get to see it curbside, being used like when it was new.
+(first posted 9/3/2012) Once in a while, a generous collector takes their museum-quality classic out for a trip to the post office, and we get to see it curbside, being used like when it was new.
 More often, someone hangs onto a great car and just keeps driving it and enjoying it in its natural state.
 Its paint ages into patina, and it gets beat up around the edges.
 Eventually it’s their car of a lifetime, and they bring it out on nice days to share with friends and family.
 This Malibu Super Sport convertible from the sunny side of the sixties is just such a Curbside Classic.
 I saw this one last Sunday, and since today seems to be a mid-Sixties Chevy Sunday, I just had to take some time and bring it out.

 Chevelle came out in 1964 to fill the gap between the big Chevy and compacts Corvair and Chevy II, and compete with Ford’s Fairlane which appeared in ’62.
 Malibu was the premium Chevelle just as Impala was the premium Chevy.
 Impala got the high-performance Super Sport option in ’61.
-409 was real fine (today’s CC here).
+409 was real fine (CC here).
 Malibu two-door hardtops and convertibles could be ordered in SS form as well.
 The Malibu Super Sport model only lasted two years.
 It grew into its own Chevelle SS396 series in ’66 as the Muscle Car race took off.

 Malibu SS got a blackout grille, bucket seats and console, SS steering wheel, wheel covers and badges.
 All Chevelle powertrain options were available except three-on-the-tree, so you could get an SS with a six and Powerglide.
 Small Block Chevy V8s for ’65 Chevelles were the 283 at 195 hp, the 250 hp 327 with four barrels, or the 300 hp 327 with a bigger four-barrel carburetor and dual exhausts “for increased breathing” as the brochure put it.
 Twin pipes here say that’s what’s under this hood.